Kaedalus/Mesmer-Fractal-Skips/README.md

 - [ ] 24: Sunqua Peak
 - [x] 25: Silent Surf (no skips)

-\* There are complex speedrunning tricks or glitches (or simple portals covered by other common packs), but these are out of the scope of this pack and/or not suitable for PUGs.
+\* There are complex speedrunning tricks or glitches, but these are out of the scope of this pack and/or not suitable for PUGs.